-- Only long-term atmospheric phase calibrated out ( $\geq 30$ min.) - Short-term atmospheric phase canceled by phase correction. - Future system will not have simultaneous multi-frequency observations (no real impact)
+- Only long-term atmospheric phase calibrated out (≥ 30 min.) - Short-term atmospheric phase canceled by phase correction. - Future system will not have simultaneous multi-frequency observations (no real impact)

-Amplitude:

-- Decorrelation can be suppressed by phase correction. - Precision amplitude calibration relies on flux measurements.

-• Bandpass:
+• Amplitude:

-- Can be the limiting factor for some experiments. - Limitations motivated by current Plateau de Bure system: - Only scalar treatment, polarization ignored (so far) - Self-calibration not discussed (few strong sources)
+- Decorrelation can be suppressed by phase correction. - Precision amplitude calibration relies on flux measurements. - Bandpass: - Can be the limiting factor for some experiments. - Limitations motivated by current Plateau de Bure system: - Only scalar treatment, polarization ignored (so far ...) - Self-calibration not really discussed (few strong sources, but this may change as sensitivity improves ...)